naharluna/Birds-Species-Classification/README.md

 ## 📊 Dataset

 - The dataset contains images of different bird species, preprocessed and augmented to ensure balanced and robust training.
-- Common preprocessing steps included resizing, normalization, and augmentation such as flipping, zooming, and rotation.
+- Common preprocessing steps included resizing, normalization, and augmentation, such as flipping, zooming, and rotation.

 ---